 The working group has estimated the level of discards since 1978.
 However, this is based on estimates provided by only a few countries and is routinely identified as being an underestimate.
 The level of underestimation is variable and unknown.
+The discard information that is included in the assessment of Northeast Atlantic mackerel comes mainly from observer programs.

 The primary reason for the discarding or slipping (where the entire catch is released prior to being brought on board) of mackerel is on the basis of size.
+Other possible reasons include lack of quota, storage or processing capacity and when mackerel is taken as bycatch.

 The discarding of high proportions of the total catch resulted in the establishment of the Cornwall box catch restrictions around the SW coat of England.
 Small mackerel is also often caught in the horse mackerel directed fishery, primarily in the English Channel, and is subsequently discarded either because of quota restrictions or unfavourable market conditions.
 Widespread discarding of fish weighing under 600 g also occurred in the early 1990s in response to the high prices paid for large fish which has been proposed as a possible reason for the low abundance of some year classes.